 With that rating, a player should be able to hit their free throws at a good rate.
 More than likely, they will be able to finish every drill with at least two stars or 450 badge points.

-Compared to other shooting drills, free throw golf pays out the highest badge point total (750) for a three-star finish.
+Compared to other shooting drills, Free Throw Golf pays out the highest badge point total (750) for a three-star finish.

 Mainly for those with shooting builds, this drill is straightforward.
-All you need to do is stand in the corner and hit threes.
+All that you need to do is stand in the corner and hit threes.
 The drill does not require any running or getting open for shots, therefore saving a lot of practice time in the long run.

-To get optimal results, it is recommended that your player should have at least a 70 three-point rating, or a badge like “Range Extender” equipped on bronze, silver or higher.
+To get optimal results, it is recommended that your player has at least a 70 three-point rating, or a badge like Range Extender equipped on bronze, silver, or higher.

-There isn’t much required skill-wise with this drill, but players with a high speed and acceleration rating may have an easier time scoring.
+The paint defenders aren’t particularly tough to beat and allow you to score at a good rate.
+There isn’t much skill required for this drill, but players with high speed and acceleration ratings may have an easier time scoring.

-Best Drills to Use for Playmaking
+Best drills to use for playmaking

 For smaller guards with a high pass rating, you should come out of this drill with a score of at least 750.